oliviawestmacottssw/SSW.Rules.Content/rules/chinafy---do-you-know-those-english-words-are-ok-in-china/rule.md

 ---

-If you are localizing your application to China, some of the English words are commonly used in China.
+​If you are localizing your application to China, some of the English words are commonly used in China.
 Instead of translating a word to Chinese bluntly, you should keep them in English.

 Here is a list of English words which are OK to use on your user interface:

-- OK
+- ​OK
 - APP
 - FAQ
 - VS